usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 Verifier impersonation resistance is a characteristic of some cryptographic authenticators that bind the authenticator output to a specific authenticated protected session (usually a TLS session).
 Verifier impersonation resistance is effective against certain types of "phishing" attacks where the claimant is misdirected to a look-alike site where they are encouraged to authenticate.

 When authentication is attempted at a phishing site operated by the attacker, the attacker can capture the authenticator output and initiate their own authentication session with the actual relying party.
-If a one-time password (such as from an OTP device), the attacker can use the authenticator output immediately after it is entered, so even a time-based OTP does not protect against the attack.
+For example if a one-time password is used (such as from an OTP device), the attacker can use the authenticator output immediately after it is entered, so even a time-based OTP does not protect against the attack.
 Challenge-response protocols are similarly ineffective because the attacker can open an authentication session and obtain the challenge nonce, relay it to the claimant, and then have the necessary response to authenticate the attacker's own session.

 Establishment of authenticated protected sessions creates encryption keys unique to the session using Diffie-Hellman key exchange.
 This key can be included in calculating the authenticator output, so that the output is not valid for any other authenticated protected session (such as that between the attacker and the actual relying party in the example above).